Congratulations on your new cat!

 When you bring your new cat home, make sure that they do not come in contact with the resident cat at all.
 You may have to have other family members run interference.
-You want to make sure that they get used to each other before they meet, and that will help it go as smoothly as possible.
-Give your new kitty a day to get comfortable in their little space.
+You want to make sure that they get used to each other before they meet, which will help it go as smoothly as possible.
+Give your new kitty a day to get comfortable in their tiny space.
 Make sure to spend time with them in this space, but also make sure you spend time with your resident cat too.

 While they are separated, there are some ways you can encourage them to get close to one another in a positive way.
 Get your resident cat to associate the smells behind the door with positive things.
 In this case, positive things are food.
 Consider feeding your cats as close to the door as they will tolerate.
-If they aren't reacting to being fed in different areas, try giving them treats outside the door instead.
-You can also try tying two toys together and having one part in the new cat's room and the other half outside.
-By playing with two parts of the same toy, they can end up bonding this way.
+If they aren’t reacting to being fed in different areas, try giving them treats outside the door instead.
+You can also try tying two toys together and having one part in the new cat’s room and the other half outside.
+By playing with two parts of the same toy, they can bond this way.
 (If this turns into hissing or growling, stop it immediately!)

 Step 3: Mixing It Up

 Start slowly.
 Swap some of your cat’s items and put them in the other one’s space.
-One example of this is to put your resident cat’s blanket in the room with the new cat, and take the new cat’s blanket and place it where the resident cat likes to sleep.
+One example of this is to put your resident cat’s blanket in the room with the new cat, take the new cat’s blanket and place it where the resident cat likes to sleep.
 If you don’t have a blanket to use, one expert recommended using a sock- pet your new cat with a clean sock, really petting their face, to get their scent on it, then leave it near your resident cat to let them investigate it on their own!

 You can also try swapping their food dishes, again letting them associate the other cat’s smell with the sweet goodness of their food.
 You can even try a full-on house swap.
 Take the new cat out of the room and let your resident cat into their sanctuary space.
 While they do that, let the new cat explore the rest of the house.
-If all of these seem to be accepted well, move onto the next step.
+If all of these seem to be accepted well, move on to the next step.